KDE/kde-builder/doc/developer/IPC-notes.md

 build the module.

 This system only works because the update and build processes are separate processes.
-The 'modern' scheme I'm building towards does not require the existence of a separate update process at all, but we may still retain it to make squelching work.
+The "modern" scheme I'm building towards does not require the existence of a separate update process at all, but we may still retain it to make squelching work.